 |Pre-requisites or Co-requisites||

-Pre-requisite: ENEG11009 Fundamentals of Energy and Electricity AND (MATH11160 Technology Mathematics OR MATH11218 Applied Mathematics)
+Pre-requisite: ENEG11009 Fundamentals of Sustainable Energy AND (MATH11160 Technology Mathematics OR MATH11218 Applied Mathematics)

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).

 View Unit Residential School